tolunayozturk/testRepo/README.md

 ## Introduction
-    Videokit Codelab code encapsulates APIs of the HUAWEI Video Kit SDK.
+    HMS Video Kit Codelab code encapsulates APIs of the HUAWEI Video Kit SDK.
 It provides many sample programs for your reference or usage.
     Before you use this codelab, it's assumed that you already have a HUAWEI developer account and have already created an app to implement the
 HMS Video Kit.
 If you haven't, please refer to https://developer.huawei.com/consumer/en/doc/start/introduction-0000001053446472 and https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-introduction.